 • Scan a tag when you run out of a household item to add it to your shopping list.

-• Scan a tag when you’re ready to work to disable all phone notifications.
+• Scan a tag when you’re ready to work to disable all phone notifications and turn on focus mode.

-• Scan a tag to keep track of when a vitamin or pill was taken.
+• Scan a tag to log when a vitamin or supplement was taken.

 Smart Buttons